-- · To fulfill prerequisite or general education requirements. - · When students are working toward beginning a degree-completion cohort. - · To meet minimum credit requirements for graduation. - To fulfill prerequisites for students working toward admission to a graduate program. - · For personal interest or to foster personal growth.
+- · To fulfill prerequisite or general education requirements. - · To meet minimum credit requirements for graduation. - · To fulfill prerequisites toward admission to a graduate program. - · For personal interest or to foster personal growth.

 Elective Credit Options

 During the admission process, applicants receive an academic evaluation to help them determine whether they have satisfied the general education requirements and whether any elective credits are needed for their degree program.
 The number of total credits needed for graduation is 60 for all associate's degrees and 122 for all bachelor's degrees (assuming all residency requirements are met).